vishnux/Ratatouille/README.md

 # Ratatouille - Recipe Generation using GPT2

-Welcome to the Recipe Generator, an innovative solution that aims to reduce food wastage while inspiring creativity in the kitchen.
+Welcome to the Ratatouille, an innovative solution that aims to reduce food wastage while inspiring creativity in the kitchen.
 Powered by GPT-2, a powerful deep generative model, this tool generates five realistic and enticing recipes by utilizing leftover ingredients from your pantry.

 ## About
 This project leverages the capabilities of GPT-2 to tackle the issue of food waste by encouraging users to make use of leftover ingredients at home.
 By inputting a list of available ingredients, the Recipe Generator generates unique and exciting recipes that incorporate these ingredients, resulting in reduced food wastage and sustainable cooking practices.

 ## Key Features
-* Leftover Ingredient Utilization: Make the most of your pantry by creatively incorporating leftover ingredients into delicious recipes.
+* **Leftover Ingredient Utilization**: Make the most of your pantry by creatively incorporating leftover ingredients into delicious recipes.
-* Five Recipe Suggestions: Receive a selection of five realistic and enticing recipe ideas tailored to your available ingredients.
+* **Five Recipe Suggestions**: Receive a selection of five realistic and enticing recipe ideas tailored to your available ingredients.
-* Sustainable Cooking Practices: Promote sustainability by reducing food waste and adopting resourceful cooking habits.
+* **Sustainable Cooking Practices**: Promote sustainability by reducing food waste and adopting resourceful cooking habits.
-* AI-Powered Recipe Generation: Leverage the power of GPT-2, a deep generative model, to generate creative and unique recipe suggestions.
+* **AI-Powered Recipe Generation**: Leverage the power of GPT-2, a deep generative model, to generate creative and unique recipe suggestions.
-* Inspire Culinary Creativity: Unleash your imagination in the kitchen and discover new ways to utilize leftover ingredients.
+* **Inspire Culinary Creativity**: Unleash your imagination in the kitchen and discover new ways to utilize leftover ingredients.

 ## Dataset